-We have audited the financial statements of Wynnstay Group Plc (the ‘parent company’) and its subsidiaries (the ‘group’) for the year ended 31 October 2018 which comprise consolidated statement of comprehensive income, the consolidated and parent company balance sheets, the consolidated and parent company statement of changes in equity, the consolidated and parent company cash flow statement and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Wynnstay Group Plc (the ‘parent company’) and its subsidiaries (the ‘Group’) for the year ended 31 October 2019 which comprise consolidated statement of comprehensive income, consolidated and company balance sheets, consolidated and company statement of changes in equity, consolidated and company cash flow statements, principle accounting policies and notes to the financial statements, including a summary of significant accounting policies.

 In our opinion:

-- the financial statements give a true and fair view of the state of the group and of the parent company’s affairs as at 31 October 2018 and of the group’s profit for the year then ended;
+- the financial statements give a true and fair view of the state of the Group and of the parent company’s affairs as at 31 October 2019 and of the group’s profit for the year then ended;

 - the parent company financial statements have been properly prepared in accordance with IFRSs as adopted by the European Union and as applied in accordance with the provisions of the Companies Act 2006; and